 |Degree:||Master of Science|

-|Course duration:||two years (120 ECTS)|
+|Course duration:||4 semesters (2 years) (120 ECTS)|

 |Language of instruction:||English|

 The M.Sc. programme in Biomedical Engineering is an interdisciplinary programme open to graduates in subjects providing them with a substantial background in physics, computing and mathematics.
 At least 6 ECTS credits in physics is a prerequisite for admission to the programme.
 The M.Sc. course focuses on biomedical research and has a strong bias towards computational science.
 This reflects the ever-increasing demand for IT competence in this field, in conjunction with knowledge of biomedical devices and their usage.
 Graduates from this programme are well-equipped for posts in hospitals, academia and industry.

 The programme aims to enable students to work and/or carry out independent research in the field of biomedical engineering, notably those aspects of it related to computer science and medical physics.

 - acquired basic knowledge of anatomy, physiology, genetics